isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-C-stye error handling is based on the global variable `errno`, so it is essentially impossible to avoid this style completely.
+C-style error handling is based on the global variable `errno`, so it is essentially impossible to avoid this style completely.

 ##### Enforcement